ssuzuki323/bar-chart/README.md

 ![fig-3.PNG](fig-3.PNG)

-## Create an SVG element for each record
+## Create an SVG element for each record:

 We are creating a bar chart based on our data, which means that we are creating a single rectangular shape for each record.
 We are going to start off by selecting all of the `rect` SVGs that are inside our `<svg></svg>` element.
 Of course, there are not any there just yet, but we are going to create some!
 We are going to let d3 know that we want to use our `data` variable as the data to populate this visualization by chaining a call to `.data(data)` onto our selection.
 Then, we are going chain another call - this time to `.enter()`, which means that we want to do something with all of the items in our data that does not yet have a visual representation in the DOM.
 Since we're initially creating the visualization, that's everything!
 We end by chaining a call to `.append("rect")`, which will actually create a rectangle for each record.